 The location of the tree is also added to the Council list for a new tree to be planted.

-How to report a tree issue
+How to request tree removal

 To report an urgent issue, such as a fallen or hanging branch which is dangerous, contact Council by phone on 9240 1111 (24 hours).